-- For the function to be able to detect a cyclist, he/she must be an adult and riding an "adult bicycle". - The function can only detect cyclists directly from behind and who are travelling in the same direction - not at an angle from behind, not from the side.

-- The bicycle must be equipped with a highly visible and approved21 rearward-facing red reflector, fitted at least 70 cm above the roadway. - Cyclists travelling on the left or right-hand edge of the car's imagined/extended side lines may be detected late or not at all. - The function's capacity to detect cyclists at dusk and dawn is limited - just like the human eye. - The function's capacity to detect cyclists is deactivated when driving in darkness and tunnels - even when streetlights are lit. - For optimum bicycle detection, the City SafetyTM function must be activated, see City SafetyTM (p.
-221).
+- For the function to be able to detect a cyclist, he/she must be an adult and riding an "adult bicycle". - The function can only detect cyclists directly from behind and who are travelling in the same direction - not at an angle from behind, not from the side. - The bicycle must be equipped with a highly visible and approved23 rearward-facing red reflector, fitted at least 70 cm above the roadway. - Cyclists travelling on the left or right-hand edge of the car's imagined/extended side lines may be detected late or not at all. - The function's capacity to detect cyclists at dusk and dawn is limited - just like the human eye.